Jako/ResSaveSort/README.md

 ## Usage

-Install via package manager and fill the MODX system setting `ressavesort.sorts` with a JSON encoded array of sort configurations.
+Install via package manager and fill the MODX system setting `ressavesort.sorts` with sort configurations.
+The MODX system setting contains an editable grid for the configurations.

 ## Documentation